Best High-Alcohol Yeast for Mead (Ranked by ABV Tolerance)

 Conclusion

 If you want to make a high abv mead, you need the right yeast strain.
 If you’re making a dry mead that you don’t mind aging for a while, give the EC-1118 a go.
 If you want to make a high abv melomel, give the K1-V1116 a try.
+And if you want something high-ish but smoother to drink young, reach for 71B.
 These are what I’ve used in the past to make great meads and they work well.
+Once your strong mead is fermented, here’s how to push the abv even higher and what to do if your mead stops bubbling before it finishes.

 Tate